kessiezhang/kessiezhang/README.md

 Outside of work, I also...

-- 📝 Write about data science, machine learning, and career growth.
+- 📝 Write about personal development and career growth.
 - 👯 Mentor aspiring data scientists.
-- 🌱 I'm currently learning: MLOps, AWS

 Find me around the web 🌎: